NickWaldock/Awesome-80s/README.md

   - Online IDE for all coding work and site file management, terminal was used to add, commit, and push to Github
   <br />

+# Testing
 ### Troubleshooting
-issue where rest throws error of 'Uncaught type error, undefined reading 'play''
+issue where rest throws error of 'Uncaught type error, undefined reading 'play'' issue where both layers are filled after reset issue where play button wont play a second time

 ### Development issues
 getting layer 1 to a fixed length and moving user choice to layer 2